7hekaka/newcytosim/README.md

 ![Cytosim](doc/data/cytosim.png)

 Cytosim is a suite of command-line tools with simulation and display capabilities.
-The simulation to be performed is specified in a text file `config.cym`, defining objects, their parameters and a suite of operations, such as advancing time, saving frames or generating reports.
+The simulation is specified in a [configuration file](doc/sim/config.md), defining objects, their parameters and a suite of operations, such as advancing time, saving frames or [generating reports](doc/sim/report.md).
 Here is a basic example:

     set simul system
     {